danielronak/auto_INcorrect/README.md

-# auto_INcorrect
+autoINcorrect 🤖💥

+"A spell-checker-in-reverse"

+Ever stared at your phone, absolutely convinced you typed "meeting," only for it to send "meating"?
+We've all been victims of autocorrect.
+But it got me thinking: what if we turned the tables?

-A package to intentionally introduce human-like errors into text It's a "spell-checker-in-reverse" that, instead of fixing mistakes, artfully creates them.
+This is the autoINcorrect system.
+It's a "spell-checker-in-reverse" that, instead of fixing mistakes, artfully creates them.

-The Idea:
+The Idea

 This isn't just random chaos.
 It's a sophisticated system built on a simple, but (if I do say so myself) pretty smart idea: what if, to test how good a "fixer" is, we first built the perfect "breaker"?